tap349/tap349.github.io/_posts/2017-08-13-elixir-stage-environment.md

 The Little Elixir and OTP Guidebook:

-> you can think of nodes as separate Erlang runtimes
-> that can talk to each other.
+> think of nodes as separate Erlang runtimes that can talk to each other.

 ### edeliver